 Why PTSD Affects Women Differently

 Why do PTSD symptoms differ between men and women?
-One theory focuses on how men and women tend to perceive mental health issues differently.
-Men are more likely to be impacted by externalizing disorders, whereas women are more prone to experience internalizing diseases (such as anxiety and depression) (such as substance use disorders).
+One theory focuses on how men and women perceive mental health issues differently.
+Men are more likely to be impacted by externalizing disorders, whereas women are more likely to experience internalizing diseases (such as anxiety and depression) or substance use disorders).

 Related Article: SERIAL CHEATERS PERSONALITY DISORDER: All You Should Know